Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :sunglasses: = Successfully added docstring with useful description and proper syntax.
 * Adopting and applying appropriate naming conventions
-  * :disappointed: = Used unconventional naming styles foreign to python's syntax.
+  * :disappointed: = Use unconventional naming styles foreign to python's syntax.
-  * :confused: = Used appropriate naming styles that are not entirely conventional.
+  * :confused: = Use appropriate naming styles that are not entirely conventional.
-  * :neutral_face: = Used inappropriate naming styles that are not prescriptive or descriptive.
+  * :neutral_face: = Use inappropriate naming styles that are not prescriptive or descriptive.
-  * :smiley: = Used appropriate naming styles, but is missing syntax used with variables, function, and methods.
+  * :smiley: = Use appropriate naming styles, but is missing syntax used with variables, function, and methods.
-  * :sunglasses: = Used appropriate naming styles with correct syntax used with variables, functions, and methods.
+  * :sunglasses: = Use appropriate naming styles with correct syntax used with variables, functions, and methods.
 * Using exception handling to create a robust Python program
   * :disappointed: = Code crashes because of no exception handling.